You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 **Achievement** - I put achievement instead of winning because, in Civ, the absolute joy is seeing how you get from 1 settler and 1 warrior to this super advanced death-bot-producing nation.
 It isn't just seeing the victory screen, because if that were the case, I wouldn't have been playing Civ at all (Do people actually always play through to the end).
 An example I have from CPL (Civilizations Player League) is that most of the multiplayer ranked matches don't actually end in a win screen for a specific player.
 Instead, it is played until they get to a game state where everyone is satisfied, and then the score gets tallied.

 **Competition -** The warmongering path of beating everyone around you on all of the metrics.
 I put this underachievement because competition is the more negative framing of interaction in Civ, but really most FFA multiplayer lobbies are going for the achievement.
 You can play the game in a "have to beat everyone mindset," and it is an incentive.
-However, the "stronger" way of playing and actually achieving competition is seeing how you can mutually benefit others through trade and geopolitical agreements.
+However, the "*stronger*" way of playing and actually achieving competition is seeing how you can mutually benefit others through trade and geopolitical agreements.

 **Immersion** - If you want to experience what it was like for Teddy Roosevelt to build America starting from ancient times, then look no further because you can do that here in Civ.
-Besides the ability to play leaders, the game itself has many options to achieve "realism," like environmental effects and the different historically accurate routes to victory, like nuking the world as Gandhi.
+Besides the ability to play leaders, the game itself has many options to achieve "*realism,*" like environmental effects and the different historically accurate routes to victory, like nuking the world as Gandhi.

 **Social Interaction** - Some enjoy queuing up a Civ game by themselves against AI and playing it through.
 I am not one of them.
 Whenever I play Civ, it is usually in a lobby with other people or when I catch up with my friends on Discord.
 Given that case, I don't necessarily play to win but play for whichever win condition I think will be the most fun for everyone.
 That win condition basically involves playing towards what my ruler is designed towards and committing hard, which also makes it easier to talk while doing so.